wlperry/umd_biostats/ecostats_lectures/lecture_07/07_02_class_activity.docx.md

 1. The mean of log-transformed data, when back-transformed, gives the geometric mean (not the arithmetic mean)
-2. The back-transformed confidence intervals represent the confidence interval for the geometric mean
+2. The back-transformed confidence intervals represent the confidence interval for the geometric mean and have to be calculated carefully
 3. Report results like: "The geometric mean mass of lake trout in NE 12 was X g (95% CI: Y-Z)"
-4. Note you can't take the 10\^SE to get the standard errors but rather you need to get the mean - seand the mean + se and then backtransform...
+4. Note you can't take the 10\^SE to get the standard errors but rather you need to get the mean - se and the mean + se and then back transform...

 ::: {.cell}